qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

-When you add a layer (see e.g. :ref:`opening_data`), QGIS automatically looks for its Coordinate Reference System (CRS) and zooms to its extent if you work in a blank QGIS project.
+When you add a layer (see e.g. :ref:`opening_data`), QGIS automatically looks for its Coordinate Reference System (CRS) and zooms to its extent if you start with a blank QGIS project.
 The layer's CRS is then applied to the project.
-If there are already layers in the project, and in the case the new layer has the same CRS as the project, its features falling in the current map canvas extent will be visualized.
+If there are already layers in the project, and if the new layer has the same CRS as the project, its features falling in the current map canvas extent will be visualized.
 If the new layer is in a different CRS from the project's, you must :guilabel:`Enable on-the-fly CRS transformation` from the